Free Avery® 5267-Compatible Template - 80-Up Return Labels

 Can I use Avery 5267 for product or inventory labels?

 Yes.
 The 80-up format is great for SKU labels, sample IDs, classroom labels, small organization stickers, and short product codes.
-Keep text short — these labels have limited room.
+Keep text short.
+These labels have limited room.
 CSV import works well for unique codes.

 How small can the text be and still be readable?